GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-flexible/index.md

 The Cloud SQL proxy is used to connect to your Cloud SQL instance when running locally.

-1. Use the Cloud SDK from the command line to run the following command.
+1. Use the [Cloud SDK][cloud_sdk] from the command line to run the following command.
 Copy the `connectionName` value for the next step.

         gcloud beta sql instances describe YOUR_INSTANCE_NAME